roiacult/BackdropLayout/README.md

 `app:animationDuration` : duration of swiping front layout

-for more information see simple app included un this repo (https://github.com/roiacult/BackdropLayout/tree/master/app)
+for more information see simple app included in this repo (https://github.com/roiacult/BackdropLayout/tree/master/app)

 ## contact